Independent Study and Team Initiated Study

 Proposals under the General Studies rubric (GST) must demonstrate clearly the interdisciplinary nature of the project or be for disciplines not offered at Berea (provided there is a qualified Berea faculty member available to sponsor the study and it is approved by the Dean of Curriculum and Student Learning).
 Otherwise, the student(s) should determine which academic program best fits the goals and scope of the study.

-Studies involving international travel require consultation with and the signature of the Education Abroad Advisor and of College Health Services.
+Studies involving international travel require consultation with and the signature of the Education Abroad Advisor and of the college's Student Health provider.
 Students on F-1 visas also must have the signature of the International Student Adviser for any off-campus study.
 Studies involving a budget for expenses must be reviewed and approved by a counselor in the Student Financial Aid Services Office.
 No institutional funding will be provided for Independent Studies or Team Initiated Studies in international settings.
 (See “Education Abroad Policies” under Student Rights and Responsibilities for more information.)

-With the approval of the Program Coordinator, the course syllabus will be submitted for registration to the Director of Student Records and Accounts.
+With the approval of the Program Coordinator, the course syllabus will be submitted for registration to the Registrar.
 (See above eligibility requirements concerning probation and minimum GPA that must be met before the study can be registered.)